 Author: E.C.
 LaMeaux

 Everyone knows the feeling of walking into a room full of friendly faces, and although each person seems nice, open and willing to talk, only one face stands out from the crowd.
 There may be a lot of physically attractive people in the room, but you can't seem to take your eyes off of this one particular person.
-You can't put your finger on the reasons, but you know there's a biological force driving you toward a specific type of person.
+You can't put your finger on the reasons, but you know there's a biological force and physical energy driving you toward a specific type of person.

 What causes us to be attracted to one person more than another?
 Romantic attraction certainly isn't an exact science, but experts do have some ideas about what qualities attract more than others.
 Here are a few things you need to know about attraction.